-- Copayments for Prescription Drug Products.

-- The Annual Drug Deductible.

-- Any non-covered drug product.
-You are responsible for paying 100% of the cost (the amount the pharmacy charges you) for any non-covered drug product and our contracted rates (our Prescription Drug Cost) will not be available to you.
+- Copayments for Prescription Drug Products - Any non-covered drug product.
+You are responsible for paying 100% of the cost (the amount the pharmacy charges you) for any non-covered drug product and contracted rates (our Prescription Drug Cost) will not be available to you.

-Payment Information
+Payment Term Description Amounts

+Copayment

-Payment Term Description Amounts Annual Drug Deductible The amount you pay for covered Prescription Drug Products at a retail or home delivery pharmacy in a calendar year before we begin paying for Prescription Drug Products.
-Retail and Home Delivery Pharmacy \$75 per Covered Person per calendar year.
-Coinsurance Your Coinsurance is determined by the tier to which the Claims Administrator's Prescription Drug List Management Committee has assigned a Prescription Drug Product.
+Copayments for a Prescription Drug Product at a Network Pharmacy can be either a specific dollar amount or a percentage of the Prescription Drug Cost.

+Your Copayment is determined by the tier to which the Claims Administrator's Prescription Drug List Management Committee has assigned a Prescription Drug Product.

 NOTE: The tier status of a Prescription Drug Product can change periodically, generally quarterly but no more than six times per calendar year, based on the Claims Administrator's Prescription Drug List Management Committee's periodic tiering decisions.
-When that occurs, your Coinsurance may change.
-Please access www.myuhc.com through the Internet, or call the Customer Service number on your ID card for the most up-to- date tier status.
-For Prescription Drug Products at a retail Network Pharmacy, you are responsible for paying the lower of: The applicable Coinsurance or The Network Pharmacy's Usual and Customary Charge (which includes a dispensing fee and sales tax) for the Prescription Drug Product.
-For Prescription Drug Products from a home delivery Network Pharmacy, you are responsible for paying the lower of: The applicable Coinsurance or The applicable Coinsurance or The Prescription Drug Cost for that Prescription Drug Product.
-See the Coinsurances stated in the Benefit Information table for amounts.
+When that occurs, your Copayment may change.
+Please access www.myuhc.com through the Internet, or call the Customer Service number on your ID card for the most up-to-date tier status.

-Payment Term Description Amounts Out-of- Pocket Drug Maximum The maximum amount you are required to pay for covered Prescription Drug Products in a single calendar year.
-Once you reach the Out-of-Pocket Drug Maximum, you will not be required to pay any Coinsurance for covered Prescription Drug Products for the remainder of the calendar year. \$2,500 Combined Retail and Mail Order Out-of-Pocket Maximum per individual.
+For Prescription Drug Products at a retail Network Pharmacy, you are responsible for paying the lower of:

+- The applicable Copayment or - The Network Pharmacy's Usual and Customary Charge (which includes a dispensing fee and sales tax) for the Prescription Drug Product.

+For Prescription Drug Products from a home delivery Network Pharmacy, you are responsible for paying the lower of:

+- The applicable Copayment or - The Prescription Drug Cost for that Prescription Drug Product.

-Benefit Information
+See the Copayments stated in the Benefit Information table for amounts.